muddest/muddest.github.io/_events/2016-11-12-nuclear-races-nuclear-fallout-12-km.md

 Challenge:
 ---

-The wetter, colder and muddier race; the one you need to train for – take it for granted and it’ll bite you.
-It’s our last event of the year, so we throw everything at it – every obstacle Nuclear has is included and the 6km and 12km courses are muddier than any other time of the year.
+The wetter, colder and muddier race; the one you need to train for â€“ take it for granted and itâ€™ll bite you.
+Itâ€™s our last event of the year, so we throw everything at it â€“ every obstacle Nuclear has is included and the 6km and 12km courses are muddier than any other time of the year.

-Hypothermia isn’t uncommon – cuts, bruises, scrapes and sores are all abundant.
+Hypothermia isnâ€™t uncommon â€“ cuts, bruises, scrapes and sores are all abundant.

-We’ve over 60 natural and man-made obstacles all on hilly, undulating farmland and heavy Essex Clay – so duck-taping your trainers on isn’t a bad idea!
+Weâ€™ve over 60 natural and man-made obstacles all on hilly, undulating farmland and heavy Essex Clay â€“ so duck-taping your trainers on isnâ€™t a bad idea!